dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_3.md

 Dungeon Slice is to M+ what Patchwork sims are to Raiding, at the end of the day when was the last time you sat there and a boss was 5 minutes of pure ST?
 It’s the same with DS.

-What makes Dungeon Slice work for Feral specifically vs some other specs that do use weird patch setups, is that during Dungeon Slice sims, mobs die, which means we get Predator resets included in the sim, there are also moments of no combat, where the sim will re-stealth for stealth-Rake openers.
+What makes Dungeon Slice work for Feral specifically vs some other specs that do use weird patch setups is that during Dungeon Slice sims, mobs die, which means we get Predator resets included in the sim.
+There are also moments of no combat where the sim will re-stealth for stealth-Rake openers.
+Also, a lot of time and effort has been put in to specifically make the APL function with Feral in Dungeon Slice.
+So TLDR is that it can be trusted.

 The exact inner workings of a Dungeon Slice sim are as follows ...

     ST Boss for just over 2 minutes (lust will be used for this boss) 4 - 6 mobs for 11 - 19 seconds